 Musician’s Guide To Growing A Massive Email List

-You got into this for the passion and the love of the craft, am I right?
-But somewhere along the way you’d probably like to make… Read More READ MORE
+You got into this for the passion and the love of the craft, but somewhere along the way, you’d probably stab a pen in your eye… Read More READ MORE

 In Defense of 1,000 True Fans – Part XII – How Kat Parsons Has Built Her Mailing List to Over 10,000 Strong